-On August 13, 2020, Mr. Diamantis entered into a Voting Agreement and Irrevocable Proxy (the "Voting Agreement") with the Company, Mr. Lagan and Alcimede LLC (of which Mr. Lagan is the sole manager) pursuant to which Mr. Diamantis granted an irrevocable proxy to Mr. Lagan to vote the Series M Preferred Stock held by Mr. Diamantis, Mr. Diamantis has retained all other rights under the Series M Preferred Stock.
-The foregoing description of the Voting Agreement does not purport to be complete and is qualified by reference to the Voting Agreement, a copy of which is filed as an exhibit to the registration statement of which this prospectus is a part and is incorporated herein by reference.
+On August 13, 2020, Christopher Diamantis, a former director of the Company, entered into a Voting Agreement and Irrevocable Proxy (the "Voting Agreement") with the Company, Mr. Lagan and Alcimede LLC (of which Mr. Lagan is the sole manager) pursuant to which Mr. Diamantis granted an irrevocable proxy to Mr. Lagan to vote the Series M Preferred Stock held by Mr. Diamantis, Mr. Diamantis has retained all other rights under the Series M Preferred Stock.
+Regardless of the number of shares of Series M Preferred Stock outstanding and so long as at least one share of Series M Preferred Stock is outstanding, the outstanding shares of Series M Preferred Stock shall have the number of votes, in the aggregate, equal to 51% of all votes entitled to be voted at any meeting of stockholders or action by written consent.
+This means that the holders of Series M Preferred Stock have sufficient votes, by themselves, to approve or defeat any proposal voted on by the Company's stockholders, unless there is a supermajority required under applicable law or by agreement.